This post contains affiliate links. Please read my disclosures.

 SHOP THE RECIPE

-I urge you to give this Green Tomato and Stem Ginger Cake with Streusel Topping a try.
+I urge you to give this Green Tomato Cake a try.
 If you do then please leave a comment below and give the recipe a rating which helps others find the recipe on Google.
 If you then go on to use this recipe as a launch pad for your own baking creation then I’d also love it if you’d share it and tag me on Instagram.
 It is so lovely for me to see your versions and variations of my recipes.

-Green Tomato and Stem Ginger Cake with Streusel Topping
+Green Tomato Cake with Stem Ginger and Streusel Topping

 - 225 g caster sugar